Loading...

 If you're looking for a more subdued, elegant look for your packaging, matte coating might be the perfect choice.
 But how does it stack up against UV coating?

-Matte coating3 creates a smooth, non-reflective finish that offers a subtle, understated aesthetic.
+Matte coating creates a smooth, non-reflective finish that offers a subtle, understated aesthetic.
 It also provides a tactile experience, giving the packaging a unique feel that many find appealing.

 Matte coating, unlike UV coating, creates a dull finish that doesn’t reflect light.
 This gives the printed material a more natural, understated look.
 It’s often chosen for items where a high-gloss finish would be distracting, such as high-end brochures, business cards, or packaging that needs a more classic or elegant feel.